-If the fork blades are obviously bent or damaged, have them inspected by a trained maintenance person before operating the truck.
+If the fork blades are obviously bent or damaged, they must be repaired or replaced before the truck is put into operation.

-Inspect the fork locking pins for cracks or damage.
-Reinsert them and note wherther they fit properly.
+Inspect the fork locking pins for damage.
+Reinsert them and note whether they fit properly.

 Wheels and Tires